-Charles Stapleton writes in “California Real Estate Principles” that prior to becoming a state, the territory of California didn’t require a deed to transfer a title to land.
-Instead, a seller gave a buyer a part of the land, such as a twig, rock or clump of dirt, which signified the transfer of the land to the buyer.
+The history of property transfers is fascinating.
+Just 500 years ago, land was transferred from one person to another via a ceremony.
+The seller and buyer would meet on the property, where the seller would hand the buyer a ceremonious piece of the land, such as a clump of dirt or a twig.
 Today, when a couple purchases real estate, a deed provides evidence of a land transaction.
 This transfer of the title may occur when a property owner voluntarily sells his property to you.
 However, the transfer may also be involuntary, such as when a foreclosure sale results in transferal of a title as an operation of law.
 In the first instance, a warranty deed may be used.
 A trustee deed is required for the latter.

+What's the difference between deed and warranty deed?
 A deed transfers a property from a grantor to the grantee.
-The grantor -- the seller -- gives the title to the grantee -- the buyer.
+The grantor – the seller – gives the title to the grantee – the buyer.
 A valid deed is a written document that properly identifies the buyer and the seller, who must be mentally competent and at least 18 years of age.
 The deed also describes the land using a survey and states the consideration given in exchange for the land.
 The document includes words of conveyance that indicate the seller's intent to pass the title to the buyer.
 The deed must also be signed by the grantor and witnesses and delivered to the grantee, as well as recorded by the recorder of deeds.

 Whether you obtain title to your property via a trustee deed or a warranty deed, you may purchase title insurance to assure the title is clear and that judgments do not exist against the property.
+In this case, the answer to "What's the difference between deed and warranty deed?" is that there is none.
 The title insurance company conducts a title search before you purchase the property to ensure no outstanding home equity loan exists and that no creditor has placed a lien on the property.
 A title search will also identify any previous owner's heirs who may have prior claim to the property.
+A warranty deed vs. deed simply tells the title insurance company what type of deed it is.

 - Stockbyte/Stockbyte/Getty Images